Jack Voltaic 3.0 Update, as of 01 October, 2020

 JACK VOLTAIC 3.0

-The third experiment in the Jack Voltaic™ series will align with DEFENDER 2020 through the use a regionally-focused scenario where civilian infrastructure influences military deployment.
-Charleston, SC, and Savannah, GA, are key locations that support force projection and represent prime candidates for this iteration.
-By conducting Jack Voltaic™ 3.0, both cities have an opportunity to rehearse, refine, and demonstrate their cyber response capabilities through multiechelon partnerships.
+The third experiment in the Jack Voltaic™ series aligned with DEFENDER 2020 through the use a regionally-focused scenario where civilian infrastructure influences military deployment.
+Charleston, SC, and Savannah, GA, are key locations that support force projection and represented prime candidates for this third iteration.
+By conducting Jack Voltaic™ 3.0, both cities had an opportunity to rehearse, refine, and demonstrate their cyber response capabilities through multi-echelon partnerships.

 External Links Disclaimer